aavegotchi/aavegotchi-wiki/posts/en/ghst.md

 Players have to buy GHST and spend it in the process of summoning and training Aavegotchis.
 A portion of this is transferred directly back to the DAO to continue funding the development of the ecosystem.
 At the same time, part of the value is also distributed as rewards for wise governance in the DAO, and as rewards for engaging in rarity farming.

 For more information, make sure to check out the [Tokenomics page](/tokenomics).

+## Total supply

+The total supply of GHST token is 52,747,802 GHST.
+The token supply of GHST is fixed, and no more tokens will ever be minted.

 ## Using GHST
 What can you do with GHST, other than buy it and wonder wen moon?
 Plenty, and once you learn about the various ways to use GHST, we have a feeling you might just rethink selling.